micho8cho93/Python-Course/password-checker/README.md

-# password-checker

-In this part of the course, we are going to focus on using external modules/libraries that contain methods created by other developers.
-We will use a combination of our knowledge of expressions, conditionals, loops, functions and strings to create programs that evaluate password strength.

-## exercises
+# 🔐 Password Strength Checker

+Welcome to the **Password Strength Checker** module of the course!

+In this part of the course, you'll expand your Python skills by working with **external modules and libraries**—tools built by other developers to make your coding life easier.

+You'll apply your understanding of:
+- **Expressions**
+- **Conditionals**
+- **Loops**
+- **Functions**
+- **Strings**

+To create programs that **evaluate the strength of a user's password** and **reinforce secure coding practices**.

+---

+## 📘 What You'll Do

+This module is broken into three hands-on exercises:

+### ✅ Exercise 1: Basic Password Strength Evaluator
+You'll build a simple program that:
+- Takes user input for a password
+- Evaluates the password based on basic strength criteria (length, character variety, etc.)
-In exercise 1, we will take user input and then based on our password criteria will evaluate and tell the user how strong their password is.
+- Gives the user feedback about how strong or weak their password is

+### ✅ Exercise 2: Username & Password Entry with Visibility Toggle
+Building on Exercise 1, you'll:
-In exercise 2, we will build upon what we have done in exercise 1 and ask for a username and password, as well as give the user the option to hide or show their password as they type.
+- Ask the user for both a **username** and **password**
+- Give the user the option to **show or hide** their password as they type (e.g., using asterisks or real-time toggling)

-Finally, in exercise 3 we will actually go back to our old code in counter2.py and try to break it!
-Trying to and understanding how to break code can be good practice and will also help us better analyze our programs and how to write more secure and robust code.
+- Reinforce the importance of